ShixuanGuo/Bayesian-Portfolio-Optimization-Project/README.md

 Note: "cbw" is a package for the Bayesian analysis of several different regression models.
 You can install this package from [cbw rpackage](https://apps.olin.wustl.edu/faculty/chib/rpackages/cbw/).
 ## Part 2 Get Started
 1. **Import Stock Data**
+    First, download stock prices and S&P as benchmark using `getfinwdat`.
+Then, remove NULL values.
+    ```r
+    data=getfinwdat(symbols=symbols, symnames=symnames, from=start_date, to=end_date)
+    ```
+    In this project, I set the desired portfolio mean return levels as .03, .06, .09 and .12, each in annual terms.